Zettlr/zettlr-docs/docs/en/reference/faq.md

 In case the internal links used to interlink files don't work as expected, please make sure you've done the following things:

 1. Is the link recognised?
-Zettlr enables you to define what internal links look like.
-By default, they are encapsulated by `[[` and `]]`.
-When Zettlr recognises an internal link, it will colour it and if you hover over it with your mouse cursor, the contained text should become underlined.
-If it does not, Zettlr doesn't think that what you've written is a link.
-You can change this in the settings.
+Such links are encapsulated by `[[` and `]]`.
+When Zettlr recognises an internal link, it will colour it and if you hover over it with your mouse cursor, a tooltip should show up that gives you some initial information on the file, or tell you that the given file has not been found.
 2. Did you press the `Cmd` or `Ctrl` key while clicking on the link?
 Clicking with your mouse somewhere in the text means that you intend to edit the text, so you have to tell Zettlr that you actually want to follow the link.
 3. Did you use a valid filename or ID?
-Zettlr only opens files, if they report they _exactly_ have the given ID or the given filename.
+Zettlr only opens files that _exactly_ have the given ID or the given filename (case-insensitive).
 If nothing happens while clicking on the link, this surely means that a file with the given ID or filename does not exist in the system.
 Note that you must omit the file extension when creating a link.
 For example, to link to `my-file.md`, you only need to put `my-file` inside the brackets.
 4. Is the file currently loaded into Zettlr?
 Internal linking only works if Zettlr has read in the file.

 ## I know LaTeX and want to use it inside my Markdown files as well.
 Is this possible?

 Yes.
 Simply write your `LaTeX` statements where you want them.
 As soon as you export to PDF, Pandoc will take care of the rest and the statements will be interpreted by the PDF engine.
 Unfortunately, `LaTeX` syntax highlighting is not supported.
 Also, please note that Pandoc will clear all `LaTeX` blocks prior to exporting to anything other than PDF, which means that blocks within `\begin` and `\end`, for instance, will be missing completely from the final Office file.
 On HTML-export, all `LaTeX` blocks will be retained, but not converted to something else.

-## I can't seem to align the text just or right!
+## I can't seem to align the text justified or right!

 It's not a bug, it's a feature: Markdown does not have the respective formatting signs because text should always be justified or aligned left (for LTR languages) and therefore it does not belong to the set of necessary block formats Markdown offers.
 Yet, you can still use `LaTeX` commands to render them left or right.
 Simply enclose the text you want to align right or justify in `\begin{<option>}` and `\end{<option>}`, where `<option>` may either refer to `flushleft`, `flushright` or  put a `\justify` in front of a paragraph you want to be justified.
 [Learn more at sharelatex.com](https://www.sharelatex.com/learn/Text_alignment).